ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The name of an existing {{site.data.keyword.cloud_notm}} service instance to bind to the job.
 This value is required.
 </dd>
 <dt>`-nw`, `--no-wait`</dt>
 <dd>Bind the service instance and do not wait for the service binding to be ready.
-If you specify the `no-wait` option, the service binding creation is started and the command exits without waiting for it to complete.
+If you specify the `--no-wait` option, the service binding creation is started and the command exits without waiting for it to complete.
 Use the `job get` command to check the job bind status.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-p`, `--prefix`</dt>
 <dd>A prefix for environment variables that are created for this service binding.
 Must contain only uppercase letters, numbers, and underscores (\_), and cannot start with a number.
 This value is optional.